Daniele De Rossi: 2001–2006: Early career and emergence

-De Rossi joined the Roma youth system from Ostia Mare, where he had played as a striker, in 2000.
-He made his first-team debut for Roma under manager Fabio Capello on 10 October 2001 against Belgian side Anderlecht in the UEFA Champions League.
+De Rossi joined the Roma youth system from Ostiamare, where he had played as a striker, in 2000.
+He made his first-team debut for Roma under manager Fabio Capello on 30 October 2001 against Belgian side Anderlecht in the UEFA Champions League.
 In his first season with the club, he also made three appearances in the Coppa Italia.
 The following season, he made his Serie A debut on 25 January 2003 against Como in Piacenza.
 Later that season, his first Serie A start, along with his first league and career goal, came on 10 May 2003 against Torino.

 He soon established himself as a permanent member of the starting line-up in the holding midfield position during the next few seasons, and was considered one of the most promising young Italian players in the league, helping Roma to a second-place finish in Serie A during the 2003–04 season, and consecutive Coppa Italia finals in 2005 and 2006.
 Due to his maturity, tenacity and leadership on the pitch, on 15 March 2006, De Rossi wore the captain's armband for the first time in an UEFA Cup match against Middlesbrough.
 Despite earning several cautions and a reputation as a hard-tackling player during the 2005–06 season, on 19 March 2006, De Rossi was praised by referee Mauro Bergonzi for fair play.
 Roma were trailing 1–0 in a Serie A match against Messina, when De Rossi scored a goal from a header, which had been deflected off of his hand; Bergonzi did not see the incident and allowed the equaliser to stand.
 However, De Rossi immediately told the referee that he had pushed the ball in with his hand, leading to the goal being disallowed.
 Roma went on to win 2–1, although De Rossi endured an injury to his ankle during the match, which ruled him out for two weeks.
 At the end of the season, he was named the 2006 Serie A Young Footballer of the Year for his performances.